viktory683/anyrun/README.md

       - [x] Option to place entry down if window is anchored to the bottom
     - [x] Dynamic window size on mathces update wrapping all in scroll if it's too big
   - [ ] Completion for entry
-- [ ] Up key on open should insert previous search (If we use Up/Down keys for focus, then it can only save previous state)
+- [x] Up key on open should insert previous search (If we use Up/Down keys for focus, then it can only save previous state)
   - [x] Config option to save previous search on close and have it on open
-  - [ ] Handle properly exclusive plugin
+  - [x] Handle properly exclusive plugin (seems it will not work [comments](#exclusive-plugin-state))
 - [ ] help matches (maybe based on `#[info]` macro or adding some special `#[help]` macto)
   - [ ] `?` should return some common help or default usage for plugin
   - [ ] `? <plugin>` should return some plugin usage (maybe based on it's config)